sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO:
-	- 3.2.4: 28 files loaded on the front-end, 16.97ms boot time (with dumps, can't do without).
-2.49ms meta time.
-With TSFEM.
-	- 4.0.0: TBD 24 files loaded on the front-end, 10.49ms boot time (with dumps).
-2.55ms meta time, with many more features.
-With TSFEM.
-		- Ergo, the plugin is 16.97/10.60 = 1.62 (or 62%) faster.
-	Exclaim: We made the fastest feature-rich SEO plugin "almost twice" (use different wording?) as fast.

 TODO: Re-minify JS files...
 Ugh Node.JS
 TODO: Re-minify CSS files...
 Ugh web services

 TODO explain why PHP 5.6 is now required.

 TODO "Want to opt out of future, infrequent, admin-only, non-recurring, and non-intrusive suggestions?
 Add this to your wp-config file: `define( 'TSF_DISABLE_SUGGESTIONS', true );`

-TODO re-affirm all changes.
-TODO quality-control the deprecations.
-TODO test RTL.
-TODO improve plugin-upgrade-notice (bottom of readme).

 = 4.0.0 - Multiplex =